Stability for Line Bundles and Deformed Hermitian-Yang-Mills Equation on Some Elliptic Surfaces: Definition of weak stability condition

+Recall in the original definition of weak stability in \cite{piyaratne2015moduli}, that the phases of the objects in the kernel is set to be $1$.
+In this generalized definition, we allow the phases of the objects in the kernel to be arbitrary.
+With this flexibility, for the weak stability conditions we will be using, we define the phases of the objects in the kernel to be the limit of their phases at Bridgeland stability conditions.
+This way, the weak stability conditions behave like limits of Bridgeland stability conditions, and allow us to reduce the problem of stability of line bundles at Bridgeland stability conditions to the problem of their stability at weak stability conditions.

-\paragraph In Section \ref{sec:Dalphageqzero}, we will be switching among the different weak stability conditions defined in this section.
-For convenience, we collect here the notation and description of kernel for each of these four types of weak stability conditions.
+\paragraph In Section \ref{sec:Dalphageqzero}, we will be switching among the different weak stability conditions defined in \cite{CLSY1}.
+For convenience, we recall here the notation and description of kernel for each of these four types of weak stability conditions.

 \begin{itemize} \item (Weak stability conditions at the origin, $\sigma_b^L$) For any $b \in \mathbb{P}^1$, we have a weak stability condition

 where